-When you’re buddies with your boss, people at work typically assume that any advancements you’ve made are due to your personal connection.
+When you are buddies with the boss, people at work typically assume that any advancements you’ve made are due to your personal connection.
 There’s a danger your accomplishments will be dismissed by others, harming your reputation.

 7. If your boss leaves, your career could suffer

 Just as your career can benefit from an association with a successful supervisor, it can suffer if that boss is demoted or leaves the company.
 Any perks you enjoyed from the friendship could disappear.